Takane42/globed2-docker/README.md

 ## To Do List

 1. Push Image to Github
-2. Need to make central-conf.json configureable via Environment
+2. Need to make central-conf.json configurable via Environment
 3. Readable Documentation

 ## How to use